mrlesmithjr/Ansible/roles/ansible-config-interfaces/README.md

     addl_settings:
       - 'bridge_stp off'
       - 'bridge_fd 0'

-network_interfaces:  #define interfaces and settings.
-(Define separately for each node in host_vars) - Anything not defined can be added to addl_settings.
+# Define interfaces and settings.
+# (Define separately for each node in host_vars)
+# Anything not defined can be added to addl_settings.
+network_interfaces:
   - name: 'eth0'
     configure: true
     comment: